 Client Credentials¶

 The Client Credentials grant type is typically used when the client (the application) is acting on its own behalf.
 This means that there is no actual end-user interaction in the process.
 The client is the owner of the resources and can act on them.
-The communication between these types of applications and the Management API is also known as machine-to-machine communication.
+The communication between these types of applications and the Tapkey Web APIs is also known as machine-to-machine communication.

 Warning